Ali1041/KitchenSite/README.md

 # KitchenSite
-Currently under heavy refactoring for optimization purposes.
+Currently, under heavy refactoring for optimization purposes.
-Addition of unit tests and end to end tests using selenium
+Addition of unit tests and E2E tests using selenium.